daviddarnes/alembic/README.md

 ## About

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Fork it, configure it, tweak it, push it.
+Install it, configure it, tweak it, push it.

 ## Features

+- Available as a starter kit or as [Jekyll 3.3 theme gem](http://jekyllrb.com/docs/themes/)
 - Tested in all major browsers, that includes IE as well as Edge
 - Extensive set of shortcodes to include various elements; such as buttons, icons, figure images and more
 - Solid typographic framework from [Sassline](https://sassline.com/)